-- applications made under the Confiscation Act 1997 (Vic) and
+- Confiscation, restraining and exclusion applications and other applications made under the Confiscation Act 1997 (Vic)

 Barristers are not required to robe when appearing in the Practice Court.